rub3nlh/tropipay-api-doc/docs/3 - Api-V2/AuthenticationAndIntegration.md

 ## Integration

-El API de TropiPay da soporte de integracion basado en el estandar OAuth 2.
+The TropiPay API supports integration based on the OAuth 2 standard.

 ## Protocol Flow